Controlling Docker Container

 Restarts the service.

-It also contains different collapsable sections:
+It also contains multiple collapsable sections:

 Refer to Controlling Containerized xUML Services (Docker) for an overview on the available details of a containerized xUML service.